dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 The operator `^` is bitwise exclusive OR (XOR) when used as a binary operator, but when used as a unary prefix operator it is bitwise negation or complement; that is, it returns a value with each bit in its operand inverted.
 The `&^` operator is bit clear (AND NOT): in the expression  `z = x &^ y`, each bit of `z` is `0` if the corresponding bit of `y` is `1`; otherwise it equals the corresponding bit of `x`.

 The code below shows how bitwise operations can be used to interpret a `uint8` value as a compact and efficient set of 8 independent bits.
-It uses `Printf`’s `%b` verb to print a number’s binary digits; `08` modifies `%b` (an adverb!) to pad the result with zeros to exactly 8 digits.
+It uses `Printf`'s `%b` verb to print a number's binary digits; `08` modifies `%b` (an adverb!) to pad the result with zeros to exactly 8 digits.
 ```go
   var x uint8 = 1<<1 | 1<<5
   var y uint8 = 1<<1 | 1<<2